Arlington ISD: The Right Way to Create & Scale A District-Wide Vision for Learning

 100% of Arlington ISD students will graduate exceptionally prepared for college, career, and citizenship.

-With this goal, Arlington ISD committed to producing not just good students in their district but good citizens as well.
-With such an ambitious goal, Dr. Cavazos and Chief Academic Officer Dr. Steven Wurtz knew the district would need a strategic and scalable plan to modernize teaching and learning in every classroom in the district, and they knew engage2learn (e2L) was the right partner to help design and execute that plan.
+With such an ambitious goal, Dr. Cavazos and Chief Academic Officer Dr. Steven Wurtz knew the district would need a strategic and scalable plan to modernize teaching and learning in every classroom in the district.
+They anticipated they would need to allocate resources for professional development opportunities for teachers and technology to support the vision.
+They knew engage2learn (e2L) was the right partner to help design and execute that plan.

 Building an Equitable Foundation for Learning